doriwzx/c-/README.md

+# Static Typing

-definition of the `Book` interface, which describes the structure of the "book" object.
+- definition of the `Book` interface, which describes the structure of the "book" object.

-The `displayBookInfo` function takes an object of type `Book` and displays information about the book to the console.
+- The `displayBookInfo` function takes an object of type `Book` and displays information about the book to the console.

-creating multiple `Book` objects representing different books.
+- creating multiple `Book` objects representing different books.

-Display information about each book using the `displayBookInfo` function.
+- Display information about each book using the `displayBookInfo` function.

-If you tried to create an `invalidBook` object with the wrong structure, __TypeScript__ would throw an error at compile time, preventing potential errors in program execution.
+- If you tried to create an `invalidBook` object with the wrong structure, __TypeScript__ would throw an error at compile time, preventing potential errors in program execution.